rabbitmq/rabbitmq-website/docs/oauth2-examples-okta.md

 Demonstrate how to authenticate using OAuth 2.0 protocol and Okta as Authorization Server using the following flows:

-1. Access management ui via a browser
+1. Access management UI via a browser

 ## Prerequisites to follow this guide